 placing a copy of the .m file in that directory.
 Then change to

 that directory inside Matlab and execute the command line.
 If you

 open the .m files in the Matlab editor, example command lines are

 usually listed.
-There are also example command lines in the papers listed
+There are also example command lines in some of the papers listed

 above as well.